Keith Barr (businessman)

-Keith Barr (born July 1970) is an American businessman who has been the CEO of InterContinental Hotels Group (IHG) since July 2017, succeeding Richard Solomons.
+Keith Barr (born July 16, 1970) is an American businessman.
+He was the chief executive of InterContinental Hotels Group until July 2023, when he was succeeded by Elie W. Maalouf.
+Barr left IHG to return to the US.

+Early life and education

-Barr has a degree from Cornell University's School of Hotel Administration, where he was a member of Sigma Alpha Epsilon.
+Born in Boston, Barr was educated at Saint Sebastian's School in Needham, Massachusetts, and has a degree from Cornell University's School of Hotel Administration, where he was a member of Sigma Alpha Epsilon social fraternity.

+Career

 Barr joined IHG in 2000, rising to CEO in July 2017, succeeding Richard Solomons.

 Prior to assuming the role of CEO, Keith spent four years as chief commercial officer, IHG.
 He has also spent four years as CEO, Greater China.
 He is a non-executive director of Yum!
 Brands.

+Awards

+In 2024, it was announced that he would receive the Cornell Hospitality Icon of the Industry Award.